CommissionerPeirce/SafeHarbor2.0/README.md

 &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (A)  Information explaining the launch and supply process for the autonomous cryptotoken, including the number of autonomous cryptotokens to be issued in an initial allocation, the total number of autonomous cryptotokens to be created, the release schedule for the autonomous cryptotokens, and the total number of autonomous cryptotokens outstanding;

-&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (B)  Information detailing the method of generating, mining (and, if applicable, staking, locking or burning) autonomous cryptotokens and, if the corresponding autonomous cryptosystem is of the kind described in paragraph (g)(1)(a), the process for validating transactions within, and the consensus mechanism for, such autonomous cryptosystem;
+&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (B)  Information detailing the method of generating, mining (and, if applicable, staking, locking or burning) autonomous cryptotokens and, if the corresponding autonomous cryptosystem is of the kind described in paragraph '(g)(1)(a)' of this section, the process for validating transactions within, and the consensus mechanism for, such autonomous cryptosystem;

 &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (C)  An explanation of governance mechanisms for implementing changes to the autonomous cryptosystem;

-&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (D)  If the corresponding autonomous cryptosystem is of the kind described in paragraph (g)(1)(a), sufficient information for a third party to create a tool for verifying the transaction history of the autonomous cryptotoken (e.g., the blockchain or distributed ledger); and
+&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (D)  If the corresponding autonomous cryptosystem is of the kind described in paragraph '(g)(1)(a)' of this section, sufficient information for a third party to create a tool for verifying the transaction history of the autonomous cryptotoken (e.g., the blockchain or distributed ledger); and

-&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (E)  A hyperlink to a block explorer for the relevant autonomous cryptosystem of the kind described in paragraph (g)(1)(a).
+&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (E)  A hyperlink to a block explorer for the relevant autonomous cryptosystem of the kind described in paragraph '(g)(1)(a)' of this section.

 &ensp; &ensp; &ensp; &ensp; (iv)  *Prior Token Sales.*  The date of sale, number of autonomous cryptotokens sold prior to filing a notice of reliance on the safe harbor, any limitations or restrictions on the transferability of autonomous cryptotokens sold, and the type and amount of consideration received.